 Since 1997, GRIPS has been offering a tax-related master's degree in English through the Public Finance Program (Tax Course).
-The program was established as part of the Partnership Programs supported by the Joint Japan/World Bank Graduate Scholarship Program (JJ/ WBGSP), which awards scholarships to mid-career professionals in the field of tax policy and administration.
+The program was established as part of the Partnership Programs supported by the Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP), which awards scholarships to mid-career professionals in the field of tax policy and administration.
 In 2000, the program was expanded to admit students with working experience in customs administration (Customs Course).

 The major objective of the Public Finance Program is to provide students with the conceptual understanding and technical competence to become leaders in the area of taxation and customs.
 The curriculum is designed for government officials from developing countries, who are current professionals in either tax or customs administration.
-The program is a 12-month for Tax Course comprised of two segments: an academic segment common to tax or customs students, and a practicum segment that is conducted separately for tax or customs, respectively, depending on the student's stream/concentration.
+The program is a 12-month for Tax Course comprised of two segments: an academic segment common to tax or customs students, and a practicum segment that is conducted specifically for tax students.